aspose-total/Aspose.Total-Products/total/en/python-net/conversion/sxc-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a SXC to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including SXC and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert SXC file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+<h2>Why to Convert SXC to DOCM?</h2>

+The SXC file format is a spreadsheet format used by the OpenOffice Calc application.
+It is a popular format for storing and sharing data, but it is not compatible with Microsoft Word.
+To open and edit SXC files in Microsoft Word, they must be converted to the DOCM format.

+<h2>How Aspose.Total Helps for SXC to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the process of converting SXC to DOCM files.
+It is a powerful and reliable solution for converting SXC files to HTML and then saving them as DOCM files.
+The process is simple and straightforward and can be completed in two steps.

+The first step is to use the Aspose.Cells for Python via .NET API to convert the SXC file to HTML.
+This API provides a wide range of features and options for manipulating and converting spreadsheet files.
+It also supports a variety of formats, including SXC, and can be used to quickly and easily convert SXC files to HTML.

+The second step is to use the Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+This API provides a comprehensive set of features and options for manipulating and converting Word documents.
+It supports a variety of formats, including DOCM, and can be used to quickly and easily save HTML files as DOCM files.

+Overall, Aspose.Total for Python via .NET API is a powerful and reliable solution for converting SXC to DOCM files.
+It is easy to use and provides a wide range of features and options for manipulating and converting spreadsheet and Word documents.
+It is the perfect solution for developers who need to quickly and easily convert SXC files to DOCM files.

 {{% /blocks/products/pf/feature-page-summary %}}